DevenMarrero/PassManager/README.md

 **Server Only Accessable on your Network (Local)**

 The server will automatically use the local IP of the mchine it is running on.
-The program will ask you what port to run the server on and this can be any number between 1 and about 63000 but I use port 8050 as I can remember it and as far as I know it is unused by other programs.
+The program will ask you what port to run the server on and this can be any number between 1000 and about 63000.

 The server will then print a message similar to `[LISTENING] Server is listening on 10.0.0.40:8050` where 10.0.0.40:8050 = (IP Address):(Port)